enayatmoallemi/Scenario_Modelling/README.md

-# Scenario_Modelling
- This repository provides the data and code used in:  (2021) .

  # *Scenario modelling of the sustainable development goals under uncertainty*

  by *Enayat A. Moallemi, Lei Gao, Sibel Eker, and Brett A. Bryan*